instead-hub/instead/doc/stead3_en.md

 (or via keys f2/f3), or use the quick saving/loading (press f8/f9).

 Mode '-debug' you can restart the game with 'alt-r'.
-In combination with f8/f9 this enables you to quickly seechanges to the game after it changes.
+In combination with f8/f9 this enables you to quickly see changes to the game after it changes.

 > Attention!
 If you just restart INSTEAD, it is likely
 > you will see the old state of the game, as the default running mode